pommicket/bootstrap/00/README.md

 - `0f 8f 50 01 00 00` `jg 0x400250`

-This tells the CPU to jump to a later part of the code (address `0x400250`) if 3 is greater than the number of bytes read in (in other words, if we reached the end of the file).
+This tells the CPU to jump to a later part of the code (address `0x400250`) if 3 is greater than the number of bytes we got, in other words, if we reached the end of the file.
 Note that we don't specifiy the *address* to jump to, but instead the *relative address*, relative to the first byte after the jump instruction (so here we're saying to jump `0x150` bytes forward).
 There are reasons for this which I won't get into here.